lizhensley/lizhensley/README.md

 Hi, there! 👋 I'm a Senior at UNC - Chapel Hill 🐏 studying Computer Science 💻, Music 🎶, and Astronomy 🔭.
 <br>
-I'm also a developer and project manager at [Sicklesoft][Sicklesoft], working with a diverse collection of projects in iOS and Web Development.
+I'm also a Developer and Project Manager at [Sicklesoft][Sicklesoft], working with a diverse collection of projects in iOS and Web Development.

 ## About me